 The Authentication Statement

-The Service Provider MUST assert that the <saml2:AuthnStatement> contains a <saml2:AuthnContext> element that holds a <saml2:AuthnContextClassRef> element having as its value the Level of Assurance identifier under which the authentication was made.
-This value MUST be equal to, or stronger than, the Level of Assurance required by the Service Provider.
+The Service Provider MUST assert that the <saml2:AuthnStatement> contains a <saml2:AuthnContext> element that holds a <saml2:AuthnContextClassRef> element having as its value the authentication context URI indicating under which Level of Assurance the authentication was performed.
+The Level of Assurance declared in the assertion MUST be equal to, or stronger than, the Level of Assurance requested by the Service Provider.

 General Security Validation

-In order to protect itself from replay attacks, the Service Provider MUST ensure that the same ssertion is not processed more than once within the time it is valid (with respect to the NotOnOrAfter attribute of the <saml2:Conditions> element).
+In order to protect itself from replay attacks, the Service Provider MUST ensure that the same assertion is not processed more than once within the time it is valid (with respect to the NotOnOrAfter attribute of the <saml2:Conditions> element).

 In order to prevent stolen assertions and user impersonation, the Service Provider SHOULD implement a validation that rejects an assertion if the time given it its IssueInstant attribute compared to the time when the response message is received is too great.
 This time is typically on the order of seconds, and limits the time window when a stolen assertion could be used.